 - It is the professional, guided by the law, that determines reasonable accommodations.
 The student is passive in the process.

 How could this be different?

-An alternative is to transition from a singular focus on the disabled student to an approach that balances the individual and the design of the environment (the course).
-Our goal should be to clearly emphasize that the course design choices instructors make create barriers that must be overcome through accommodations and to minimize students’ burden in achieving the access that their classmates are afforded automatically.
+An alternative is to transition from a singular focus on the disabled student to an approach that balances the individual and the design of the course.
+Our goal should be to clearly emphasize that the course design choices instructors make create barriers that must be overcome through accommodations and to minimize the student’s burden in achieving the access that their classmates are afforded automatically.